Snapman5678/decision-tree-classifier/README.md

     ```bash
     cd decision-tree-classifier
     ```

-## Running the Program

-1. **Compile the C code using your preferred compiler (e.g., GCC):**
+3. **Build the project using the provided `Makefile`:**

     ```bash
-    gcc decision_tree_classifier.c -o decision_tree_classifier
+    make
     ```

+## Running the Program

-2. **Run the compiled executable:**
+1. **Run the compiled executable:**

     ```bash
-    ./decision_tree_classifier
+    ./main
     ```

-3. Follow the on-screen instructions to choose between predicting fruit or disease classes.
+2. Follow the on-screen instructions to choose between predicting fruit or disease classes.
 Input testing data as prompted.

 ### Input Format

 #### For Fruits Dataset

-- **Color:** Enter a string representing the color of the fruit from the following options only ("Green","Red","Yellow").
+- **Color:** Enter a string representing the color of the fruit from the following options only ("Green", "Red", "Yellow").
 - **Diameter:** Enter an integer representing the diameter of the fruit ("Any integer").
-- **Label:** Enter a string representing the label of the fruit from the following options only ("Apple","Grape","Lemon").
+- **Label:** Enter a string representing the label of the fruit from the following options only ("Apple", "Grape", "Lemon").

 #### For Diseases Dataset

-- **Symptom 1:** Enter a string representing the first symptom from the following options only ("Hightemperature","Fatigue","Cough").
+- **Symptom 1:** Enter a string representing the first symptom from the following options only ("Hightemperature", "Fatigue", "Cough").
 - **Severity Level:** Enter an integer representing the severity level ("Any integer").
 - **Duration of Symptoms:** Enter an integer representing the duration of symptoms in days ("Any integer").
-- **Symptom 2:** Enter a string representing the second symptom from the following options only ("Dryskin","Headache","Sorethroat").
+- **Symptom 2:** Enter a string representing the second symptom from the following options only ("Dryskin", "Headache", "Sorethroat").
-- **Disease Name:** Enter a string representing the name of the disease from the following options only ("Fever","Commoncold","Flu").
+- **Disease Name:** Enter a string representing the name of the disease from the following options only ("Fever", "Commoncold", "Flu").

 ### Output